Celestialglitch/SecShell/README.md

 ### seccomp-bpf

 `seccomp` (Secure Computing Mode) is a Linux kernel feature for syscall filtering.
-The BPF variant allows a program to install a filter — a small bytecode program — that the kernel runs on every syscall before dispatching it.
+The BPF variant allows a program to install a filter, a small bytecode program that the kernel runs on every syscall before dispatching it.

 ```c
 struct sock_filter filter[] = {